Policies and Procedures of the Mid-Michigan Psychology Internship Consortium

 - We also seek to increase the diversity of our intern cohort.
 We are determined to attract racially/ethnically diverse applicants to our program, learn from them, and provide them appropriate mentors.
-We will invest time in cohort development so that interns can receive social support from one another to promote intern retention.
+We invest time in cohort development so that interns can receive social support from one another to promote intern retention.

 - We post advertisements on listservs recommended by the Black, Hispanic, Indian, Asian American, and LGBTQIA psychological associations.

 - We ask School Psychology programs within 400 miles to publicize our consortium and to encourage interns who differ based on gender, ethnicity, race, culture, sexual orientation, age, religious beliefs, and socio-economic class to apply.

 The recruitment of interns includes several specific strategies.
 Initial efforts focus on obtaining an applicant pool that is highly reflective of diversity.

 First, our consortium’s website highlights the sensitivity to and value for diversity, thereby increasing the likelihood that more diverse applicants will view our setting as a desirable place to work and commensurate with their diversity-related values.
 The website also emphasizes the consortium trainers’ sensitivity to diversity and our commitment to attracting interns with diverse backgrounds.
 Thus, our non-discrimination policy is featured prominently on our website.